TAU-MBComp/stochastic_wavefunctions/README.md

 ```

 The parameters of the system can be adjusted in the `params.py` file, and
-running 'python plot_results.py' will show a convergence plot for energy.
+running `python plot_results.py` will show a convergence plot for energy.